sigboe/pie-galaxy/Install.md

 These are installation instructions for RetroPie, standard GNU/Linux is not supported yet.

 Before this application is comepletely finished, installation will have to be done via SSH.
-You mostly need to copy and paste commands.
+You only need to copy and paste commands.

 ## Connecting to RetroPie via SSH